Cost Settings

 4. You can add compliance requirements by clicking Add next to Contract or Cost Payment Application.
 After clicking Add, the respective requirement window opens.

-5. Add the name and description of the requirement – those will be seen in the Compliance Requirements section in the contract details panel.
+5. Add the name and description of the requirement.
+These will be seen in the Compliance Requirements section in the contract details panel.

-• For document-based, in Requirements to submit contract or Requirements to submit cost payment application, Requires a document is a default option.
-You can choose an extra option Requires document expiration date.
-See the Set Up Expiration Dates for Compliance Requirements section in the Compliance Requirements article for more information.
+• For document-based: In Requirements to submit contract, Requires a document is a default option.
+You can choose an extra option Requires a document expiration date.
+See the Set Expiration Dates section in the Compliance Requirements article for more information.

-• For contracts, if the requirement is non-compliant, you can choose to Block Contract Submission or Allow Contract Submission.
+Note: If the requirement is non-compliant, you can choose to Block Contract Action or Allow Contract Action.

 After adding a compliance requirement in the Settings tool, whenever compliance is not met during the workflow, you'll see a notification: The following compliance requirement is required followed by a list of unmet requirements.
 Here is the example: